 - 1.6 This statement from the CSPL means that, although the Nolan Principles underpin the Code of Conduct, a claim cannot be made that a councillor is in breach of the Nolan Principles.
 A claim of breach must be related to the behaviours listed in the Code of Conduct.
-Therefore, we have considered the issues of disrespect, bullying and disrepute. - 1.7 Following investigation, we have concluded that Councillor Cunnington: - (a) did fail to treat others with respect; - (b) did not bully another person; - (c) did not bring his office and/or the Council into disrepute; - (d) did fail to cooperate with a Code of Conduct investigation.
+Therefore, we have considered the issues of disrespect and disrepute. - 1.7 Following investigation, we have concluded that Councillor Cunnington: - failed to treat Councillor Green with respect; - did not bring the role of councillor and/or the Council into disrepute; and - failed to cooperate with a Code of Conduct investigation.